statisticsnorway/ssb-model-solver/README.md

 ---

 ModelSolver is a Python class.
 It defines, analyzes and solves dynamic algebraic model with lots of equations.
+See [documentation](https://github.com/statisticsnorway/model-solver/blob/main/model-solver.pdf) for detailed information.

 Usage is